-7.8 Context Menus
+7.9 Context Menus

 Mnova incorporates very useful context menus to make it easier to perform some common tasks.
 The contents of the context menu will depend on the window area clicked.
-For example if you right click (or Ctrl+Click in Mac) on a 2D spectral window, you will obtain the following contextual menu:
+For example if you right click (or

 If you right click on a multiplet box, you will obtain: